peteroupc/peteroupc.github.io/randomfunc.md

 as found in the Basic Latin block of the Unicode Standard.
 (Note that if the list of characters is fixed, the list can be statically created at runtime or compile time, or a string type as provided in the programming language can be used to store the string.)

 The second step is to build a new string whose characters are chosen from that character list.
-The pseudocode below demonstrates this by creating a list, rather than a string (which is programming-language-dependent), where the random characters will be held.
+The pseudocode below demonstrates this by creating a list, rather than a string, where the random characters will be held.
 It also takes the number of characters as a parameter named `size`.
+(Converting this list to a text string is programming-language-dependent, and the details of the conversion are outside the scope of this page.)

       METHOD RandomString(characterList, stringSize)
            i = 0